crystal-lang/crystal-book/docs/syntax_and_semantics/alignof.md

 alignof(String)         # => 8
 ```

-This is because a reference's memory is allocated on the heap and a pointer to it is passed around.
+This is because `Reference`'s memory is allocated on the heap and a pointer to it is passed around.
 To get the effective alignment of a class, use [instance_alignof](instance_alignof.md).

 The argument to alignof is a [type](type_grammar.md) and is often combined with [typeof](typeof.md):